Meysam-shirdel/Voice-Speech-recognition-by-Transformer/README.md

         self.cls = nn.Linear(d_model, len(vocabs))

         self.init_weights()

-As shown in section 3, Proposed Method, the structure of model is composed several components.
+As shown in section 3, Proposed Method, the structure of model is composed of several components.
 In preprocessing section, we used mel transform to get a two dimentional filtered frequency spectrom.

-In the Feature Embedding, CNN is used to extract features from the output of mel spectrum.
+The Feature Embedding is where that, CNN is used to extract features from the output of mel spectrum.
+Then we used TransformModel from Pytorch with the above settings and the final section is a classifier in the size of our vocab.

 ### 4.3.
 Configurations